 Capital activity for urban renewal is confined to the two areas of the City represented by the two urban renewal districts - Central Urban Renewal (downtown area) and the Leveton District (industrial area).
-Approximately \$36 thousand was spent in the Central Urban Renewal District during FY 2013, primarily related to the design and construction work for the Contaminated Materials Groundwater Monitoring project and the Council Building feasability study, both of which will continue into 2013-2014.
+Approximately \$9 thousand was spent in the Central Urban Renewal District during FY 2016, which is primarily related to the Library/City Offices Parking Lot Project.

-In the Leveton Tax Increment District, approximately \$1.4 million was expended for design and right-ofway acquisition for the Leveton Drive Extension project including SW 130th Avenue and SW 128th Avenue.
+In the Leveton Tax Increment District, approximately \$45 thousand was expended primarily for design and right-of-way acquisition for the Leveton Drive Extension project from SW 128th Avenue to SW 130th Avenue.
 These projects continue improvements of the transportation system in the industrial area of Tualatin consistent with the plan.